joshuabenuck/wiki-electrified/README.md

 There's a lot missing from this tool.
 Here's a list of the top of mind items.

-- [ ] Support for logging into a wiki.
+- [x] Support for logging into a wiki.
-- [ ] Ability to open arbitrary fedwiki sites.
+- [x] Ability to open arbitrary fedwiki sites.
+- [x] Support for running internal wiki server in non-read-only mode.
 - [ ] Saving of currently open wikis and their states in localStorage.
 - [ ] Caching of fedwiki site favicons across app restarts.
-- [ ] Running internal wiki server in non-read-only mode.
 - [ ] Properly update the title to reflect currently displayed wiki.
 - [ ] Ability to suppress startup of internal wiki server instance.
 - [ ] Support for passing in command line args to customize server properties.